Published on by

 These word games are educational, and they usually provide explanations for wrong answers so you can learn from your mistakes.

-In addition to the options listed above, watching English shows and movies with subtitles is a great way to refine your grammar.
+In addition to the options listed above, watching documentaries or YouTube videos with subtitles is a great way to refine your grammar.

 It is definitely a great way to practice pronunciation as you are watching native English speakers.